 Due to our export activities, our Company enjoys certain benefits of incentives under the "Merchandise Exports from India Scheme" (MEIS) and "Duty Drawback Scheme" provided by the Central Government of India.
-Under the MEIS scheme, a percentage of achieved FOB (Free on Board) value of 2%, 3%, or 5% of the exports, is paid as incentives.
+Under the MEIS scheme, a percentage of achieved FOB (Free on Board) value of 2, 3, or 5% of the exports, is paid as incentives.
 The incentives are paid as the MEIS duty credit scrip that will be used to pay for numerous taxes/duties along with the excise duty/customs tax.
 The duty credit scrips issued under MEIS are easily transferable and are to be used to pay excise duty, service tax, and customs duty.
 Further, under the Duty Drawback Scheme, the excise duty suffered on inputs, service tax paid for input service and customs duty paid on imported raw material during manufacturing of export goods are remitted after export of such goods.
 These incentives help our Company to promote our export activities and widen our international global footprint.

-Government of India, through Ministry of Commerce and Industry on September 1, 2020, vide circular number 30/2015-2020, has capped the export incentives under the scheme, Merchant Export from India Scheme (MEIS), at ₹2 crore per exporter on outbound shipments made during the period from September 1 to December 31, 2020.
-The aforesaid cap on export incentive can further see downward revision in line with GOI's plan to curtail the cumulative incentive payment to ₹ 5,000 crores.
-Additionally, the MEIS scheme has been withdrawn by the Government of India w.e.f.
-January 1, 2021 and has been replaced by the Remission of Duties and Taxes on Export Products Scheme.
-As on date of this Red Herring Prospectus, our Company is not availing benefits under the Remission of Duties and Taxes on Export Products Scheme.
-However, as of March 31, 2021 we are receiving residuary benefits under the MEIS Scheme for our export operations completed until December 31, 2020.
+Government of India, through Ministry of Commerce and Industry on September 01, 2020, vide circular number 30/2015-2020, has capped the export incentives under the scheme, Merchant Export from India Scheme (MEIS), at $\sqrt[3]{2}$ crore per exporter on outbound shipments made during the period from September 1 to December 31, 2020.
+The aforesaid cap on export incentive can further see downward revision in line with GOI's plan to curtail the cumulative incentive payment to $\sqrt[3]{5}$,000 crores.
+Additionally, it has been notified that the MEIS scheme is to be withdrawn w.e.f.
+January 01, 2021 and that a new scheme will replace the current MEIS scheme.